 - 8.3.1 A detailed analysis of the operator's submission is performed during the document evaluation phase.
 During this phase, a qualified inspector must review the operator's submission in detail to determine that the submission is complete and technically correct.
 The time to complete phase three depends on the scope and complexity of the submission.
-During the cursory review, the inspectors should determine how long the in-depth review will take.
-The inspectors shall give the operator an estimate of the time it should take to complete the review process at the formal application meeting. - 8.3.2 The review and analysis should confirm that the operator's submission conforms to, or is consistent with, the following: - (1) Civil Aviation Regulations (CV-CARs). - (2) Criteria and guidance in this circular. - (3) The operator's Operations Specifications. - (4) Applicable aircraft flight manuals, manufacturer's operating bulletins, and airworthiness directives. - (5) Safe operating procedures. - (6) The operator's cockpit resource management policies.
+During the cursory review, the PM should determine how long the in-depth review would take.
+The PM shall give the operator an estimate of the time it should take to complete the review process at the formal application meeting. - 8.3.2 The review and analysis should confirm that the operator's submission conforms to, or is consistent with, the following: - (1) Cabo Verde Civil Aviation Regulations (CV-CARs). - (2) Criteria and guidance in this Circular. - (3) The operator's Operations specifications. - (4) Criteria and guidance in TC 30-001 Certification of an Air Operator. - (5) Applicable maintenance manuals, manufacturer's service bulletins, and airworthiness directives. - (6) Safe operating procedures.

-NOTE: The direction and guidance in this chapter for reviewing procedures and checklists have been developed after consultation with knowledgeable and experienced personnel in the air transportation industry, aircraft manufacturers, and the AAC.
+NOTE: The direction and guidance in this section for reviewing procedures and checklists have been developed after consultation with knowledgeable and experienced personnel in the air transportation industry and aircraft manufacturers.
 The information presented is considered to be the best guidance currently available on the topic.
 PMs should realise, however, that circumstances vary widely.
 The best set of procedures for one circumstance may not work well in another circumstance.
 Two recommendations may be in conflict.
 In such cases, the appropriate resolution must be achieved through compromise.
 For example, it may be more important for an operator's checklist and procedures design policies to be internally consistent than for an individual procedure to be designed in a specific way.